With a voice possessing the beautiful timbre of folk music, singer Bich Hong marks her return with the MV "Nguoi con cua dong song ".

 Sharing the same sentiment, People's Artist Quoc Hung confided that the MV seemed to encapsulate his entire childhood.
 The male artist said that when he was young, he and his family lived in a house by the river.
 Whenever a Tuong or Cheo troupe came by, the whole village would call each other to cook rice early and then bring out mats and bricks to make a place to sit and wait until evening to watch.

 Singer Bich Hong received much attention from the audience after winning a high prize in the Sao Mai Diem Hen 2011 contest.
-After the contest, Bich Hong pursued her studies and became a music lecturer at the Vietnam National Academy of Music.
+After the contest, Bich Hong continued her studies and became a music lecturer at the Vietnam National Academy of Music.

 Le Chi